react-navigation/react-navigation.github.io/versioned_docs/version-6.x/tab-based-navigation.md

 Let's dissect this:

 - `tabBarIcon` is a supported option in bottom tab navigator.
 So we know we can use it on our screen components in the `options` prop, but in this case chose to put it in the `screenOptions` prop of `Tab.Navigator` in order to centralize the icon configuration for convenience.
 - `tabBarIcon` is a function that is given the `focused` state, `color`, and `size` params.
-If you take a peek further down in the configuration you will see `tabBarOptions` and `activeTintColor` and `inactiveTintColor`.
+If you take a peek further down in the configuration you will see `tabBarActiveTintColor` and `tabBarInactiveTintColor`.
 These default to the iOS platform defaults, but you can change them here.
 The `color` that is passed through to the `tabBarIcon` is either the active or inactive one, depending on the `focused` state (focused is active).
 The `size` is the size of the icon expected by the tab bar.
 - Read the [full API reference](bottom-tab-navigator.md) for further information on `createBottomTabNavigator` configuration options.

 ## Add badges to icons